-This amendment made in the CBSE syllabus of class 10 Social Science is believed to be a part of a curriculum rationalisation exercise undertaken by the ministry of Human Resource Development (HRD) to reduce the burden of the curriculum on students.
+This amendment made in the CBSE class 10 Social Science curriculum, is believed to be a part of a curriculum rationalisation exercise undertaken by the ministry of Human Resource Development (HRD) to reduce the burden of the curriculum on students.

 CBSE has also altered the question paper design for class 10 Social Science exam, which will now have 36 questions in place of 26 questions as per the trend followed till the board examination 2019.

 CBSE Class 10 Social Science Question Paper for Board Examination 2020 will contain:

 - 20 Multiple Choice Questions (1 mark each)